 Doing breast compressions during pumping can help stimulate additional let-downs, and helps to thoroughly drain all of the milk ducts.
 While you are pumping, use one hand to massage your breast from the armpits towards the nipple (or as close as you can get without dislodging the pump flange).
 Gradually increase the pressure, and finish with a few firm squeezes of your breast, like you do when you are hand expressing milk.

-Relaxing while Pumping
+Relax while Pumping

 For some people, relaxing while pumping is akin to asking them to relax during a root canal.
 But it can be done.
 Relaxing is important, because it’s really hard to have a let-down if you are tense.
 Here are some tips for relaxation:

-Positioning: Sit back in your chair, don’t tense your shoulders, and support the bottles so that you don’t have to lean forward.
+Sit back in your chair, don’t tense your shoulders, and support the bottles so that you don’t have to lean forward.

-Environment: Play relaxing music, have a comfortable chair for pumping, have a cup of tea before you start – in general – be comfortable!
+Play relaxing music, have a comfortable chair for pumping, have a cup of tea before you start – in general – be comfortable!

-Baby Cues: If you are away from your baby when you are pumping, bring some cues to help you think about your baby.
+If you are away from your baby when you are pumping, bring some cues to help you think about your baby.
 Some mothers respond very strongly to the smell of your baby, so bring whatever your baby slept in last night (as long as there’s not too much spit-up on it!)
 Other moms respond better to pictures or sounds – you can put photos of your baby right in many of the pump carriers, or bring a tape of your baby’s “hungry noises” (all out crying doesn’t usually work – it’s too stressful)

-Bottle Watching: For me, the best way to stop a let-down in its tracks was to watch the bottles.
+For me, the best way to stop a let-down in its tracks was to watch the bottles.
 I always had trouble pumping enough, and the stress of watching the ounces was enough to severely limit my ability to pump.
 Look at something else – anything!
 Say to yourself “any breastmilk at all is a precious gift to my baby” and visualize waterfalls, spilled milk trucks, your baby’s contented face after a feeding – whatever relaxes you.

-Activity: Some people like to work while they are pumping – for me, pumping time was when I rewarded myself for the hard work of the rest of the day.
+Some people like to work while they are pumping – for me, pumping time was when I rewarded myself for the hard work of the rest of the day.
 Find something you enjoy doing while you pump.
 Maybe it reading the latest Janet Evanovitch novel, the paper, or your favourite tabloid magazine.
 Or maybe it’s scrolling through social media.

 Do whatever makes it a relaxing time for you.
 And if you’re stressed about the work you’re missing, pick yourself up a hands-free pumping bra and keep on working – whatever relaxes you best.